ombulabs/blog/_posts/2016-05-16-dry-your-test-unit.markdown

 Test Unit is happy with this, the tests pass and my spec code is as concise as possible.

-If you prefer [RSpec](https://rubygems.org/gems/rspec), you can do something like this:
+If you prefer [RSpec](https://rubygems.org/gems/rspec), it would look like
+this:

 ```ruby
 ["js", "html"].each do |format|